mnoergaard/petpipelineMATLAB/README.md

 ## Usage

-To utilize the `PETPrep` function in your MATLAB environment:
+To utilize the `PETPipeline` function in your MATLAB environment:

 ```matlab
 PETPrep(data_dir, config)